MuazTPM-YT/leetvim.nvim/README.md

 ## ✨ Features

-- **🎯 Instant Templates**: Fetch any Leetcode problem with a single command
+- **🎨 Clean Templates**: Fetches any Leetcode problem templates along with simple test stubs
 - **🔐 Secure Authentication**: Uses your Leetcode session cookie for seamless access
-- **🎨 Clean Templates**: Minimal, distraction-free code templates with simple test stubs
-- **⚡ Blazing Fast**: Lightweight and optimized for speed
 - **🔧 Extensible**: Easy to add support for new programming languages

 ---